kletobias/kletobias.github.io/_projects/project_article_table_stage.md

 - Machine Learning - Fitting and tuning 2 models, then predicting the value of variable 'base rent'
 - Analyzing & Discussing the results

-Back to the task at hand, we begin by reading in the csv files and creating the Pandas (*pd*) DataFrame object.
+Back to the task at hand, we begin by reading in the CSV files and creating the Pandas (*pd*) DataFrame object.
 Throughout this article, any Pandas DataFrame object will be assigned to a variable that always contains the letters 'df', plus any prefix or suffix, preceding or succeeding the letters 'df' in some cases.

 The path to the input data is assigned to variables `scraping_{1..3}`.
 For each of them a DataFrame object is created afterwards.
 The DataFrame `df`, which holds the data of all three is created and